 Lybrate.com has a nexus of the most experienced Dentists in India.
-You will find Dentists with more than 36 years of experience on Lybrate.com.
+You will find Dentists with more than 37 years of experience on Lybrate.com.
 You can find Dentists online in Ernakulam and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. George Francis

 Artificial Teeth Treatment

 Teeth Cleaning (Scaling) Procedure

 Submit a review for Dr. George FrancisYour feedback matters!

 Brushing is a daily routine of everyone’s life.Many among us do not know how to brush the teeth in correct manner.There are many aspects other than brushing alone which cannot be overlooked.

 There are several methods and techniques which are recommended by the dentist for tooth brushing.Some of them are,

 A. Charter method B. Bass method C. Stillman method D. Fones method.